 Compare it to cooking a meal.
 Imagine yourself standing in front of different foods.
 Without thinking ahead, you grab a couple of ingredients and start cutting, cleaning and preparing them.

 Unless you’re an experienced chef, that won’t result in a remarkable meal, will it?
-Without a gameplan, the end result of your creation will be underwhelming.
+Without a gameplan to prepare a speech, the end result of your creation will be underwhelming.

 Here are a few general directions your outlines can take.
 These are based on effective storytelling principles: